karolstawowski/false_bravery/README.md

 1. Install all required packages using pip - their names are located in requirements.txt file

-2. Paste your bot password to bot_password.txt file
+2. Create bot_password.txt file and paste your bot's token into it

 3. Run program

-4. Use !aramki to get a random build!
+4. Use !aramki command in Discord text chat to get a random build!

 ## App structure